simetenn/uncertainpy/docs/source/examples/interneuron.rst

 To perform an uncertainty quantification and sensitivity analysis of this model, we assume each of these 11 parameters have a uniform uncertainty distribution in the interval :math:`\pm 2.5\%` around their original value.
-We create these parameters similar to what we did in the :ref:`Hodgkin-Huxley example <hodgkin_huxley>`:
+We create these parameters similar to how we did in the :ref:`Hodgkin-Huxley example <hodgkin_huxley>`:

 .. literalinclude:: ../../../examples/interneuron/uq_interneuron.py